 |Applies to:||Scale, Business plans; Owner, Admin, Recruiter roles|

-Using the TestGorilla platform, you can create your own automatically-scored test(s) to evaluate your candidates.
-Any tests you create will be available in your company account (but won't be included in our public test library) and can be combined in assessments with tests from our test library.
+Using the TestGorilla platform, you can create your own automatically-scored tests to evaluate your candidates.
+Your tests can be added to your assessments in combination with the tests we offer.
+Any tests you create will only be available for use in your company account, and will not appear in our public test library.

 This article walks you through the steps for creating your own test on the platform, provides resources for creating the contents of your test, and explains how to use your test in an assessment.

-How to create your own test
+- How to add your own test to an assessment

-How to create the structure of your test
+1. Creating the content of your test

 - Break down your test into skill areas: Every test is meant to test candidates for something specific.
 It’s important to take time to clarify what exactly you're trying to measure.
 This will form the foundation of your test.